ManuelElizaldi/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview of the project
 In this project we did a business analysis of a new MechaCar Prototype that is having production troubles and that's affecting the company's manufacturing team’s progress.
 In order to perform the analysis we used the production data to determine the best decision to solve this problem.
-These datasets can be find in the RStudio folder.

 ### Analysis Overview

 In this analysis we include the following: